maruel/dlibox/go/pio/doc/drivers/DESIGN.md

 [gpio.INVALID](https://godoc.org/github.com/maruel/dlibox/go/pio/protocols/gpio#INVALID).

-## Edge based triggering in the case of memory mapped GPIO registers
+## Edge based triggering and input pull resistor

 CPU drivers can have immediate access to the GPIO pins by leveraging memory mapped GPIO registers.
 The main problem with this approach is that one looses